kevin-doering/grafin/README.md

 # delete all teams with zero members (delete confirmation required for each team with zero members)
 gfi.exe del team -z

-# delete all teams with zero members (delete confirmation given for all teams with zero members)
+# delete all teams with zero members (delete confirmation prematurely given for all teams with zero members)
 gfi.exe del team -z -y

 # add folder without team